Johannes Foufopoulos Ph.D.

 Bachelor of Science, Biology, 1991, University of Illinois-Urbana

-Research in the lab focuses on conservation biology issues and on the ecology and evolution of infectious diseases.
-Major research projects address questions regarding the impact of diseases on wildlife populations and the environmental causes leading to disease emergence.
-Other projects examine how habitat fragmentation and global climate change result in species extinction.
+Research in the lab focuses on fundamental conservation biology questions and on issues related to the ecology and evolution of infectious diseases.
+Major research projects examine how habitat fragmentation, invasive organisms and global climate change result in species extinction.
+Other projects address questions regarding the impact of diseases on wildlife populations and the environmental causes leading to disease emergence.

 Awards and Grants:

-Current and past support by the Dept. of Agriculture, National Science Foundation, US Fish and Wildlife Service, Fauna & Flora International, Quixote Foundation etc.
+Current and past support by the Dept. of Agriculture, National Science Foundation, US Fish and Wildlife Service, Fauna & Flora International, Latsis Foundation etc.

 We are broadly interested in the conservation biology of terrestrial vertebrates.
-Some lab members are currently examining the interactive effects between nutritional stress and infectious diseases in passerine birds, and the impact of habitat fragmentation on host-parasite interactions and population extinctions in reptiles.
-Other research projects have investigated the impact of human activities such as habitat modification, climate change and the introduction of exotic taxa on the extinction of native biodiversity.
+Lab members are examining the,impact of habitat fragmentation on host-parasite interactions and population extinctions in reptiles, as well as the interactive effects between external stressors and infectious diseases in vertebrates.
+Other research projects have investigated the impact of human activities such as habitat degradation, climate change and the introduction of exotic taxa (including livestock and feral pets) on the loss of biodiversity.
+Much of the work focuses on island ecosystems with a further emphasis on mediterranean regions.

 - Description: Effects of long-term fragmentation on island populations of the Aegean Wall lizard Podarcis erhardii.

-Funding Agency/Institution: European Union / General Secretariat for Research and Technology.
+Funding Agency/Institution: UM, European Union / General Secretariat for Research and Technology.

 - Description: Emergence of Q-Fever infection in the grasslands of East Africa.